MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/5-category_block.png" width="80%">
 </p>

 Each category has its own set of sub-categories.
 Those are located in `div` objects that have `class` attributes equal to `child-category`.
+We are interested in finding the urls of these subcategories.
 <p align="center">
     <img src="./assets/6-nested_urls.png" width="80%">
 </p>